DEFRA/hapi-govuk-question-page/API.md

 `request` object, so you get the best of both worlds.

 ### Using data functions
-If you want to use functions to supply data to the handler, you provide these in the[handler options](#handler-options).
+If you want to use functions to supply data to the handler, you provide these in the [handler options](#handler-options).
 The functions you can provide are as follows:

   - `getData` - supplies the current data values to be displayed on the page